 - T cell : Cells involved in the immune response in which cells infected with pathogens are destroyed.

 - B cells produce antibodies against pathogens in the blood and lymph.

 - Killer T cells destroy body cells infected with pathogens.

 Use the resource below to answer the questions that follow.

-- What cells are involved in the body's humoral immune response and cellular immune response?
+- What cells are involved in the body's humoral immune response?

 - How do macrophages educate T-cells?
 How do they accomplish this communication?